CM Table of Contents (CMTOC) - Getting Started - Choosing Post Types To Display the Table of Contents

 First, you should be able to enable or disable the TOC while editing each page.

 To enable this option, from the WordPress Dashboard navigate to Admin Dashboard → CM Table of Contents Pro → Settings → General Settings tab.
 Find the option Display table-of-contents on given post types and select the post types where you where TOC can be displayed.

 Scroll to the bottom of the page and click Save Changes to save your changes.

 Now, you'll be able to add the Table of Contents to each page or post.
-Do enable it, edit the page/post and ensure the option "Search for Table of Contents items on this post/page" is on.
+Do enable it, edit the page/post and ensure the option Enable Table of Contents on this post/page (overwrite the general settings) is on.

 Adding TOC Automatically

-To make all chosen post types have TOCs by default, go back to Admin Dashboard → CM Table of Contents Pro → Settings → General Settings.
-Now head to the Custom Selector (General values) section and enable the option "Search for Table of Contents items on each post/page.
+To make all chosen post types have TOCs by default, go back to Admin Dashboard → CM Table of Contents Pro → Settings → General Settings tab.
+Find and enable the option Display TOC on all chosen post types.

 This means that in all pages/posts, the option will be turned on by default.